-Martin Boyce - Birch Trees And Steel - 2018
+Martin Boyce - Birch Trees And Steel - 2018.
+SOLD OUT

 Boyce’s discovery of a photograph of four concrete trees made by the French artists Joël and Jan Martel in for the famous exhibition of decorative arts held in Paris in 1925 has become the defining point for the future development of his artistic output.